Blog posts tagged in Human Factors

 Introduction

-The NTSB determined the most probable cause of the accident was a fracture in the left engine's front compressor fan hub, which resulted from failure of the airline's fluorescent penetrant inspection process to detect a potentially dangerous crack in the fan which originated from the engine's initial manufacture.
+The NTSB determined the most probable cause of the accident was a fracture in the left engine's front compressor fan hub, which resulted from the failure of the airline's fluorescent penetrant inspection process to detect a potentially dangerous crack in the fan that originated from the engine's initial manufacture.

 SofemaOnline - Case Study Eastern Airlines